storacha/w3cli/README.md

 ### `w3 space add <proof.ucan>`

-Add a space to the current agent.
+Add a space to the agent.
 The proof is a CAR encoded delegation to _this_ agent.

 ### `w3 space create [name]`

 ### `w3 space ls`

+List spaces known to the agent.

 ### `w3 space register <email>`

 ### `w3 space use <did>`

+Set the current space in use by the agent.

 ### `w3 delegation create <audience-did>`